Ramposa/Ramposa/README.md

 ## About me

 I am unemployeed, I would love to specialise into networking and working with PCs, servers ect.
 I enjoy building my gaming rig, which was a challenge for building my own PC from scartch, example making it work, keeping cables organised.
-I also enjoy programming in Java, however I want to learn C# and python in AI, and non OOP languages such as HTML, CSS, PHP ect.
+I also enjoy programming in Java, however currently learning C++ and python in AI, and non OOP languages such as HTML, CSS, PHP ect.
 I work hard, and dedicate my studies in networking and consantly improving myself.

 I am individual who loves technology and aspire to continue to learn because of technology is constantly changing and that is my motivation to learn.
 However, with a change of pace and a different career path, I want to work where I keep moving physically, mentally, career path and developing skills especially in the field where its constantly changing.